Julia Fish: 1990s

-2000-current
+2000s

 While continuing to choose her subjects from her immediate urban environment, Fish changed her approach roughly at the turn of the century.
 Closely observed objects such as sections of floor tile and asphalt siding gave way to abstractly rendered thresholds, stairs and stair landings, a light fixture, and floor plans of rooms in her home.
 Like her earlier work, these paintings, she said, were impressed on the surface of the canvas in a way that approximated the experience of seeing the same things over and over, day after day.
 She came to see transitions as the subject of her work, the sense of walking across a threshold, moving from room to room; or the sense of light moving through a room during the day and into it from a wall fixture at night.
 She understood such transitions to be both actual and metaphorical.
 The visual elements she put on her canvases were meant to convey physical objects but also her own motion through the spaces they represented and the light that came from fixtures in the rooms and through the windows.
 The result could be seen, as one reviewer said, "as a thoughtful meditation on the nature of occupancy within a domestic environment, exactingly rendered in multiple paint layers."

 She said her Living Rooms project evolved from her examination of Fabiani's architecture both in Vienna and other cities.
 When she and her husband took possession of the building in Chicago that was their home they were given a set of floor plans for the structure.
 The plans and inspiration from Fabiani led to a series of drawings and paintings she created during the decade from 2001 to 2011.
 She made all the paintings at the same time, keeping them in view on the walls of her studio as her ideas evolved during the period of their creation.
 Each is one seventh the size of the room it represents and all are abstracted dramatically by elimination of elements in the plans from which she worked and by inclusion of shapes that denote motion and light.
 Her intention was to use these marks to convey life as she experienced it in the rooms.
 Describing them as "acrobatic," she aimed to activate the marks in the eye of the observer.

 While working on the Living Rooms series, she also made a series called Stairs and Landings (2006-2007, 2009) and Thresholds (2009-2015) as well as a set of drawings and paintings of a light fixture (2014-2015).
 Of the two latter sets one reviewer said, "Only by prolonged looking do you become aware of how masterful Fish is in coaxing paint to evoke something as ephemeral as a light fixture seen in the dark or the striations of light seen on a floor connecting one part of the house to another."